opengisch/oqtopus/docs/docs/getting_started.md

 ## Install the module plugin

 In the `Plugin` tab, you can install the module plugin (ie. TWW plugin).
-Direct install using the `Install` button is currently not implemented.
+There are two ways to install the plugin:

+1. Click `Install`
+   * If running oQtopus from QGIS, the plugin is installed in the current QGIS profile.
+   * If running oQtopus standalone, you get asked to select the QGIS profile directory.
-* Click `Copy ZIP to directory`
+2. Click `Copy ZIP to directory`:
+   * You can copy the plugin zip file to a directory of your choice.
-* In QGIS > Extension > Install and manage extension > Install from ZIP
+   * Then in QGIS > Extension > Install and manage extension > Install from ZIP

 ## oQtopus as a standalone python executable